 How can we achieve a more equal retirement for divorcing women?

 Whenever divorcing women speak to me I encourage them to get proper valuations of their husband’s pensions and then explain how the law says they should be shared.

 The Chair of Resolution (the national organisation of family lawyers) has comment on these findings:

 “There is no substitute for expert legal and financial advice and the costs involved should be considered an investment.”

 He’s right.
-If more people investing in specialist legal advice, there would be an increase the number of divorcing women looking forward to an equal retirement.
+If more people invested in specialist legal advice, there would be an increase in the number of divorcing women looking forward to an equal retirement.